niartenyaw/dcos-docs-site/pages/1.13/security/oss/user-management/local-users/index.md

 Local DC/OS user accounts can be in one of two categories:

-* **Regular user account**: Regular users log in via their username and password.
+* **Regular user accounts**: Regular users log in via their username and password.
-* **Service account**: Services log in via a service login token generated from their corresponding RSA keypair.
-Service accounts exist for long running services that need to authenticate against and refresh their authentication token autonomously with DC/OS.
-Service accounts make it easy to automate tasks again DC/OS.
+* **Service accounts**: Services log in via a service login token.
+Service accounts exist for long running services that need to refresh their DC/OS authentication token autonomously.
+Service accounts make it easy to integrate systems with the DC/OS security architecture.